kara-ry/H2S_Capture_Pmex/README.md

 # H<sub>2</sub>S Capture *P. mexicana*
-This repository is for a manuscripit that can be found here
+This repository is for a manuscripit title "Selection on standing genetic variation mediates convergent evolution in extremophile fish."

 ## Raw data
 Summarized fastqc report can be found in [this multiqc report](https://github.com/kara-ry/H2S_Capture_Pmex/blob/main/multiqc_report.html) \
 Raw data can be found on NCBI at BioProject PRJNA647126